 Acid mine drainage

 For the first time, Goetz and Rowan[150] carried out geological and soil remote sensing based on satellite data, using a Landsat multispectral scanner (MS) to create iron oxide maps.
-Since 1995, ASTER was also employed to provide satellite data for geological and soil remote sensing to map surface soil [151]–[153] According to Mars and Rowan, [154] the ASTER SWIR bands allow for effective mapping of soil due to their relative fine spectral resolution.
+Since 1995, ASTER was also employed to provide satellite data for geological and soil remote sensing to map surface soil [151]–[153].
+According to Mars and Rowan, [154] the ASTER SWIR bands allow for effective mapping of soil due to their relative fine spectral resolution.
 For monitoring mine tailings site employing simulated 4 broad-band IKONOS image and the full 65-band hyperspectral data (CASI), Levesque et al. [155] observed the similar results.
 Chevrel et al. [156] studies the potential of the ASTER data in three sites (South Africa, Dominican Republic, and Mexico) and concluded that using the ASTER can bring an invaluable contribution in characterizing, identifying and mapping land use, mining residues, and mining effluents in mining areas.
 They related this capability to well-targeted spectral bands and the TIR spectral range covering.
 In [157], the image of the Sentinel-2 satellite was used to evaluate the heavy metals pollution of the area irrigated with wastewater in south of Tehran.
-In [158], GF-5 hyperspectral satellite images, as well as in-situ sampling data, were carried out to estimate the concentrations of Zn, Ni, and Cu at an open cast coal mine, China
+In [158], GF-5 hyperspectral satellite images, as well as in-situ sampling data, were carried out to estimate the concentrations of Zn, Ni, and Cu at an open cast coal mine, China.

 Petroleum hydrocarbons

 Arellano et al. [86] used Hyperion satellite with a spatial resolution of 30 m with each pixel covering the spectral range, 400–2500 nm, for detection of contamination with oil in soils of the Ecuadorian Amazon rainforest.
 At those sites, crude oil had affected the surroundings and despite the evaporation of gaseous hydrocarbons, liquid hydrocarbons transferred from the open pits to the soil and water.
-Their investigation demonstrated the suitability of the use of the Hyperion spaceborne imager for the detection and characterization of hydrocarbon pollution in tropical forests soils [86].
+Their investigation demonstrated the suitability of the use of the Hyperion spaceborne image for the detection and characterization of hydrocarbon pollution in tropical forests soils [86].
 In [87] Lassalle et al., used hyperspectral remote sensing as a tool for monitoring soil contamination in densely vegetated oil and gas exploration and production regions.

 Heavy Metals